Help Good360 assist communities impacted by Floods

 Why You Should Donate

-Since March 2020, Good360 has connected more than 16 million items to disaster affected Australians.
-Since February 2022, we have delivered over 700,000 requested goods (valued at over $9.2M RRP) specifically to flood affected communities, you can read our Flood Report for all the details.
+Since March 2020, when we commenced our disaster support in the wake of the bushfires, Good360 has connected almost 17.5 million items to disaster affected Australians.
+And since February 2022, we have delivered over 750,000 requested goods (valued at over $9.75M RRP) specifically to flood affected communities.

 Good360 connects brand-new goods donated by businesses to people and communities who need them the most.
-Good360 matches the right goods, to the right people, at the right time through all stages of disaster recovery, to help local communities recover and rebuild, providing hope and dignity.
+Connecting the right goods, to the right people, at the right time through all stages of disaster recovery, to help local communities recover and rebuild, providing hope and dignity.

 Our six-stage approach to Disaster Recovery is strategic and sustainable.
 We use a coordinated and collaborative approach, partnering with Australian businesses to deliver what’s needed at each stage of disaster recovery.
-We will provide in the early days with personal care items, clothing, hygiene, and PPE goods, and we will be there in the long term when the media spotlight has dimmed, months and years after the event with goods to help rebuild lives.
+In the early days we provide personal care items, clothing, hygiene, and PPE, and we continue supporting communities in the long term when the media spotlight has dimmed, months and years after the event with goods to help rebuild lives.

 How Good360 Works